 Apple Slaw

-This light, crunchy, and refreshing Apple Slaw recipe takes just a few minutes to put together and makes a huge amount of slaw for well under a dollar a serving.
-It’s one of my favorite slaw recipes because it’s incredibly versatile and can be served as a main dish (I love it topped with Roasted Chicken) or as a side dish for a quick weeknight meal.
-It also travels really well, so it’s an excellent option for your next potluck.
-The best part?
-It holds up beautifully throughout the week.
+This light, crunchy, and refreshing Apple Slaw recipe takes just 15 minutes to put together and makes a huge amount of slaw for well under a dollar a serving.
+It’s made with crisp cabbage, tart Granny Smith apples, carrots, green onions, and a creamy apple cider vinegar-Dijon dressing that’s tangy, lightly sweet, and SO good with BBQ.
+It’s one of my favorite slaw recipes because it’s incredibly versatile and can be served as a light main dish with a protein or as a side dish for a quick weeknight meal.
+It also travels really well, so it’s an excellent option for your next potluck, and the leftovers hold up beautifully throughout the week!

 Overhead view of a bowl full of apple slaw with ingredients on the sides.